sk-shahnawaz/aspdotnet-template/ASP.NET-Core.WebAPI/README.md

 If, from a controller action, an operation (method) is invoked on a Thread Pool Task to run as a background work, then by the time control comes in that method, the caller controller action method finishes executing and thus runtime disposes all dependent objects like database context.
-Iin order to use such dependent objects we have to pass an instance of IServiceScopeFactory and then obtain a new scope which then can be used to get the required dependent object.
+In order to use such dependent objects we have to pass an instance of IServiceScopeFactory and then obtain a new scope which then can be used to get the required dependent object.

 Visit: https://stackoverflow.com/q/39109234/4287015 for more (Accessed on 2021-05-07).